 Nik Bohnenberger

-In hands, drum - three bones, it's the audience that physically engages with the music.
-Nik Bohnenberger proposes music in dialogue with an immersive device in which the audience is invited to act physically on its own listening.
-By covering or orienting their ears, spectators influence their perception of sound, revealing the body's sonic activity.
-The ear is no longer a simple receiver, but a vibrant actor in the musical experience.
+Inhands, drum - three bones, it is the audience that engages physically and bodily in listening to the music.
+Nik Bohnenberger offers music that interacts with an immersive device in which the audience is invited to physically influence their own listening experience.
+By covering or orienting their ears, spectators influence their perception of sounds, thus revealing the body's sonic activity.
+The ear is no longer a simple receiver, but a vibrant participant in the musical experience.

 Bethany Younge